commoncrawl/whirlwind-python-notebook/README.md

 # A notebook whirlwind tour of Common Crawl's datasets on AWS

-This repo provides an example Amazon Sagemaker notebook showcasing the Common Crawl Dataset on AWS.
+This repo provides an example notebook showcasing the Common Crawl Dataset on AWS.
+It has been tested on Amazon SageMaker and Jupyter Notebook, but designed to run seamlessly in any Python notebook environment that support standard Jupyter .ipynb execution.

 All Common Crawl datasets are hosted on AWS s3 buckets and are publicly available through `s3` and `https` protocols.
 To read more